PhasecoreX/PCXCogs/README.md

 ### Heartbeat

-Monitor the uptime of your bot by having it send heartbeat pings to a configurable URL (healthchecks.io for instance).
+Monitor the uptime of your bot by sending heartbeat pings to a configurable URL (healthchecks.io for instance).

 ### NetSpeed

-Test your servers internet speed.
+Test the internet speed of the server your bot is hosted on.
 Runs an internet speedtest and prints the results.
 Only the owner can run this.

 ### ReactChannel

 Per-channel automatic reaction tools, where every message in a channel will have reactions added to them.
-Supports turning a channel into a checklist (checkmark will delete the message), an upvote-like system (affects a users karma total), or a custom channel.
+Supports turning a channel into a checklist (checkmark will delete the message), an upvote-like system (affects a user's karma total), or a custom channel.

 ### RemindMe